FAQ 1. What exactly is the obligation of transparency ?

 iii) What about companies that are not based in the European Union?

 Companies subject to notification which are established outside the European Union must notify the notification by and in the name of an affiliated company within the meaning of Article 11 of the Company Code, which is established in the European Union, or, failing that, by a legal representative established in the European Union (Article 3, paragraph 1, 3°, RD Sunshine Act).
-A legal representative is a person (preferably a legal entity) who has been mandated lawfully and in writing by the company subject to notification on behalf of and for its account.
-The legal representative must contact the platform in order to create an account in the name of the company subject to notification.

 d) Premiums and benefits: all that is made public, see FAQ 3.